Learning Domain- and Class-Disentangled Prototypes for Domain-Generalized EEG Emotion Recognition: Experimental Results

 \subsection{Experiment Protocols}

-To thoroughly evaluate the model's performance and enable a comprehensive comparison with existing methods, we adopt two different cross-validation protocols.
-It is worth noting that the target domain data is completely unseen during the training process of the model. \textbf{(1) Cross-Subject Single-Session Leave-One-Subject-Out Cross-Validation}, which is a widely used validation method in EEG-based emotion recognition tasks.
-In this protocols, one subject's signal sessions' data as the target domain, and the remaining subjects' signal sessions as the source domain.
-Keeping the same as the other research, only data from the first session were used.
-We repeat training and validation until each subject is treated as the target domain, and the experimental results are averaged. \textbf{(2) Cross-Subject Cross-Session Leave-One-Subject-Out Cross-Validation}.
-To more closely simulate practical application scenarios, we use one subject's all sessions' data as the target and the remaining subjects' all sessions as the source.
-We repeat training and validation until each subject is treated as the target domain, and the experimental results are averaged.
-In the EEG-based emotion recognition task, this evaluation Protocol poses the greatest challenge to the validity of the model.
+To comprehensively evaluate the proposed model and facilitate fair comparisons with existing methods, we adopt two cross-validation protocols.
+In both settings, the target-domain data are completely unseen during training. \textbf{(1) Cross-Subject Single-Session Leave-One-Subject-Out (LOSO) Cross-Validation.} This protocol is widely used in EEG-based emotion recognition.
+In each fold, data from one subject are selected as the target domain, while data from the remaining subjects serve as the source domain.
+Following common practice in prior studies, only data from the first session of each subject are used.
+The training and evaluation process is repeated until each subject has been treated as the target domain, and the final performance is obtained by averaging results across all folds. \textbf{(2) Cross-Subject Cross-Session LOSO Cross-Validation.} To better reflect real-world application scenarios, all sessions of one subject are used as the target domain, and all sessions of the remaining subjects are used as the source domain.
+The procedure is repeated such that each subject is evaluated as the target domain once, and the results are averaged across subjects.
+This protocol introduces additional inter-session variability and represents a more challenging evaluation setting for EEG-based emotion recognition.